Explore Our Impactful Work in Sabah | Hopes Malaysia

 75% improved proficiency in 20 weeks of tuition

 Upon completion, all students demonstrated reading growth; 75% advancing their English proficiency year-level (such as from Year 1 to Year 3) and 25% improving essential skills, such as word recognition and fluency.
-We aim to expand this program promptly as many rural students still struggle in learning English.
+We aim to expand this programme promptly as many rural students still struggle in learning English.

 June giving guidance to rural students for their English education program